 High-intent travel dryness routine

-A carry-on friendly beef tallow routine for travel dryness, including whether you can bring beef tallow on a plane, small-container packing, and when to use whipped cream vs balm from airport to hotel.
+A carry-on friendly beef tallow routine for travel dryness, including TSA-style cream and balm packing, small-container planning, and when to use whipped cream vs balm from airport to hotel.

 Quick summary